stuartsan/funsyn/README.md

 ## How to use

-Take any method you'd call on an instance -- say, `'derp'.split` -- and require this version, and call it as a function, passing the instance in as the first argument, followed by any subsequent arguments:
+Take any method you'd call on an instance -- say, `'derp'.split` -- and require the `funsyn` version, and call it as a function, passing the instance as the first argument, followed by any subsequent arguments:

 ```javascript